mattearly/MainLoop/readme.md

 # MainLoop

-A small, simplistic main loop that uses base C++ (no external non-standard libs) designed to be the back end of any game or app that needs to keep running.
-It keeps track of timing and allows the user to build their app around a loop.
-Any other libs, renders, or anything can be used with this.
-In can be built in Release or Debug with either x86 or x64.

-For now this is a static library, which means you will have to build and link as a standard static library for your code.
-If you are opening this with visual studio, you could also just create a new project and reference the main loop to use it (see included demos source for more info).
+All this is is a main loop built with C++.
+It holds the delta time between updates for the programmers use.
+Can be dropped into any project or main to handle to looping.
+It can be built in Release or Debug with either x86 or x64 on any OS.
+This is a static only library.

 ## Run Tests

-In Visual Studio, go to Tests > RunAllTests
+~In Visual Studio, go to Tests > RunAllTests~

 ## Run Demos

-Set one of the Demo projects as a the startup project and run.
+~Set one of the Demo projects as a the startup project and run.~

 ## Examples